hnaji-el/notes/react_notes_2.md

   - Events allow web applications to be dynamic.
   - We are listening for an event, and an event handler is called when the event is fired.
   -?
 As the user interacts with the page, hundreds of events are fired off in response.
+  - Event listener is a long-running process that will call the event handler whenever the event triggered.
-  - Event Listener takes a place in memory, so we need to pay attention for memory leak.
+  - Event listener takes a place in memory, so we need to pay attention for memory leak.
   - React has a built-in event delegation system that implements a bunch of optimizations for us. like batching multiple event listeners together to reduce memory consumption.